KristofaJosh/CSVtoDB/docs/DOCUMENTATION.md

 _PATCH method is used to make changes to part of the data_ _PUT method was not used because it only allows a complete replacement of a document._

+###### Middleware
+- a custom middle ware was built in this project to filter the Get request and log it in the database, loggers cannot log request